-The video out of Brooklyn, New York on July 1 is as gut wrenching as it is heart wrenching.
-A cyclist speeds down the sidewalk and into a blind intersection, against the light, without slowing down.
+The video out of Brooklyn, New York on July 1 is as gut wrenching as it is heartbreaking.
+A cyclist speeds down the sidewalk and into a blind intersection without slowing down.
 Tragically, she tries to cross the street just as a cement truck enters the intersection.
 She swerves at the last second, but it’s too late – she hits the front of the truck, falls off her bike, and is crushed under the truck’s back wheels.
 A surveillance camera caught the accident (warning, the video is extremely graphic and will be disturbing to some readers).
 The victim was a 28-year-old woman named Devra Freelander, an artist who lived in Brooklyn’s Bushwick neighborhood.
+She died at the scene.

 In Manhattan on June 24th, a 20-year-old bicycle messenger collided with a delivery truck in morning traffic.
 Robyn Hightman was riding in traffic when they* hit the truck from behind.
 The driver, who continued to drive several more blocks before being flagged by a taxi driver, claimed he never saw them.